Suhaib-Tvp/MedMap/README.md

 - `Reviews`

 ---

-## 🛠️ Deploying to Streamlit Community Cloud

-MedMap is designed to be easily hosted on Streamlit Cloud:

-1. Push this repository to GitHub.
-2. Go to [share.streamlit.io](https://share.streamlit.io) and connect your GitHub account.
-3. Select your repository and `app.py` as the main file.
-4. Click **Deploy**.

 Since API keys are supplied via the UI by the end user at runtime, you do **not** need to configure Streamlit Secrets.